 Note: This information is not always correct as some applications don’t list the complete information about the space they have captured in the Size section.

 Analyse Disk Space

 If you want to find out the exact space captured by the applications stored on your hard drive, you need to analyse the hard disk.
 There are various third-party applications available that scan your compete hard drive and list all the files and folders along with the space captured.
 These professional programs are dedicatedly designed to find out the most space taken by the folders and files on the hard drive.
 Make sure you do not delete any important system files as it may corrupt your OS.

 Cut down the Space used for System Restore

 In order to free up space in your hard drive, you can also remove the System Restore points as they might have eaten up a lot of hard drive space.
 Usually, a System Restore captures a lot of hard disk space, removing those means lots of free space.
 However, after that, you will have less number of restore points to restore your system from the previous version of files.
 If you can manage it or these files are not very important then you can surely go ahead and free a few GBs by removing the space occupied by System Restore.

 Other Options to Customize

 Disable Hibernation: When you run your system in hibernate mode, it saves the contents of its RAM to your hard drive.
 This option lets you save the system state without any power usage, after running the system in hibernate mode, whenever you boot your system the next time, you will be back where you left.
-When you disable to mode it removes all the files and saves the hard drive space.
+When you disable mode it removes all the files and saves the hard drive space.

 Disable System Restore: If you disable the System Restore option entirely, it will reduce the amount of space occupied by System Restore.
-However, after this you will not be able to restore your system to an earlier state, if you need.
+However, after this, you will not be able to restore your system to an earlier state, if you need.